-Simatest ISP/Camera Simulator — Instructions and Reference Using Color/Tone Interactive – Interactive analysis of color & grayscale test charts Using Color/Tone Auto – Fixed (batch-capable) analysis of color & grayscale test charts Color/Tone & eSFR ISO noise measurements – describes how to measure image sensor noise from raw images Dynamic Range – a general introduction with links to Imatest modules that calculate it Noise in Photographic Images – a basic introduction Color Correction Matrix (CCM) Calculate a matrix (usually 3×3) for correcting image colors (often from RAW images) |
+Simatest ISP/Camera Simulator — Instructions and Reference Image Sensor Noise – measurement and modeling – using raw files for image sensor Dynamic Range and Simatest Using Color/Tone Interactive – Interactive analysis of color & grayscale test charts Using Color/Tone Auto – Fixed (batch-capable) analysis of color & grayscale test charts Color/Tone & eSFR ISO noise measurements – describes how to measure image sensor noise from raw images Dynamic Range – a general introduction with links to Imatest modules that calculate it Noise in Photographic Images – a basic introduction Color Correction Matrix (CCM) – Calculate a matrix (usually 3×3) for correcting image colors (best from RAW images) Image information metrics – new measurements, based on Shannon information theory, that are superior predictors of Machine Vision system performance. |

-Modeling and measuring image sharpness – Simulating image sharpness
+Simulating the noise – Modeling and measuring image sharpness – Simulating image sharpness

 Introduction

-- the effects of Image Signal Processing (ISP) starting with either
+Simatest can model and measure the effects of Image Signal Processing (ISP) starting with

-The camera used for the examples is the Panasonic Lumix LX5, an older (2010) 10.1 megapixel compact digital camera with 2.14 μm pixel pitch and a high quality Leica-branded zoom lens.
+The camera used for the examples on this page is the Panasonic Lumix LX5, an older (2010) 10.1 megapixel compact digital camera with 2.14 μm pixel pitch and a high quality Leica-branded zoom lens.
 Its image processing is simple by 2025 standards — it has no Computational Imaging or Artificial Intelligence, and most importantly, it has raw output, which can be processed with or without demosaicing.
 We will show how to

 - Model the image sensor noise using a raw image of a grayscale test chart.